dmontaner/install_and_config_linux/backups.md

     sudo apt-get install backintime-common backintime-gnome

-If you want your backup to be encrypted you will need:
+If you want your backup to be __encrypted__ you will need:

     sudo apt-get install encfs
+    sudo adduser root fuse    ## root needs to be member of group 'fuse'.
+To apply changes logout and login again.

 Set Up